solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.route.md

 <a name="networking.enterprise.mesh.gloo.solo.io.Route"></a>

 ### Route
-A route specifies how to match a request and what action to take when the request is matched.<br>When a request matches on a route, the route can perform one of the following actions: - *Route* the request to a destination - Reply with a *Direct Response* - Send a *Redirect* response to the client - *Delegate* the action for the request to one or more top-level [`VirtualHost`]({{< ref "/reference/api/github.com/solo-io/gloo/projects/gateway/api/v1/route_table.proto.sk.md" >}}) resources DelegateActions can be used to delegate the behavior for a set out routes with a given *prefix* to top-level `VirtualHost` resources.
+A route specifies how to match a request and what action to take when the request is matched.<br>When a request matches on a route, the route can perform one of the following actions: - *Route* the request to a destination - Reply with a *Direct Response* - Send a *Redirect* response to the client - *Delegate* the action for the request to one or more [`RouteTable`]({{< ref "/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.networking.v1beta1.route_table.md" >}}) resources DelegateActions can be used to delegate the behavior for a set out routes to `RouteTable` resources.

 | Field | Type | Label | Description |